glesperance/wavo-link-harvester-bookmarklet/README.md

 collections.

-As a secondary purpose, the following module will be given as an assignment to *Baptiste Bonnaudet* in order to assess his programming skills as well as his ability to work in an autonomous fashion when provided with general requirements.
+As a secondary purpose, the following module will be given as an assignment to wavo applicants in order to assess their programming skills as well as their ability to work in an autonomous fashion when provided with general requirements.

 # Requirements